Space Race: American rocket development

-Although American rocket pioneer Robert H. Goddard developed, patented, and flew small liquid-propellant rockets as early as 1914, he became a recluse when his ideas were ridiculed by an editorial in The New York Times.
-This left the United States as the only one of the major three World War II powers not to have its own rocket program, until Von Braun and his engineers were expatriated from Nazi Germany in 1945.
-The US acquired a large number of V2 rockets and recruited von Braun and most of his engineering team in Operation Paperclip.
+Although American rocket pioneer Robert H. Goddard developed, patented, and flew small liquid-propellant rockets as early as 1914, the United States was the only one of the three major allied World War II powers to not have its own rocket program, until Von Braun and his engineers were expatriated from Nazi Germany in 1945.
+The US acquired a large number of V-2 rockets and recruited von Braun and most of his engineering team in Operation Paperclip.
 The team was sent to the Army's White Sands Proving Ground in New Mexico, in 1945.
-They set about assembling the captured V2s and began a program of launching them and instructing American engineers in their operation.
-These tests led to the first photos of Earth from space, and the first two-stage rocket, the WAC Corporal-V2 combination, in 1949.
+They set about assembling the captured V-2s and began a program of launching them and instructing American engineers in their operation.
+These tests led to the first photos of Earth from space, and the first two-stage rocket, the WAC Corporal-V-2 combination, in 1949.
 The German rocket team was moved from Fort Bliss to the Army's new Redstone Arsenal, located in Huntsville, Alabama, in 1950.
 From here, von Braun and his team developed the Army's first operational medium-range ballistic missile, the Redstone rocket, derivatives of which launched both America's first satellite, and the first piloted Mercury space missions.
 It became the basis for both the Jupiter and Saturn family of rockets.

 Each of the United States armed services had its own ICBM development program.
 The Air Force began ICBM research in 1945 with the MX-774.
 In 1950, von Braun began testing the Air Force PGM-11 Redstone rocket family at Cape Canaveral.
 By 1957, a descendant of the Air Force MX-774 received top-priority funding. and evolved into the Atlas-A, the first successful American ICBM.
+The Atlas made use of a thin stainless steel fuel tank which relied on the internal pressure of the tank for structural integrity, this allowed an overall lighter weight design.
+WD-40 was developed to prevent rust on the Atlas rockets so that rust protecting paint could be avoided, to further reduce weight.

-Its upgraded version, the Atlas-D, later served as a nuclear ICBM and as the orbital launch vehicle for Project Mercury and the remote-controlled Agena Target Vehicle used in Project Gemini.
+A later variant of the Atlas, the Atlas-D, served as a nuclear ICBM and as the orbital launch vehicle for Project Mercury and the remote-controlled Agena Target Vehicle used in Project Gemini.

-First artificial satellites
+ICBM capability, satellites, lunar probes (1955–1960)

+The period from 1955 to 1960 saw the first artificial satellites put into earth orbit by both the USSR and the US, the first animals sent into orbit, and the first robotic probes to impact and flyby the Moon by the Soviets.